auth0/docs/articles/server-apis/aspnet-core-webapi/04-authentication-rs256-deprecated.md

 ### Signature Validation

-Before we carry on, a quick word about the verification of the JWT, as the configuration above may af first glance seem very simplistic.
+Before we carry on, a quick word about the verification of the JWT, as the configuration above may at first glance seem very simplistic.

 The JWT middleware will automatically use the `Authority` to verify the issuer of the JWT, and the `Audience` to verify the audience.
 These values need match the values in the token exactly, so ensure you specify the trailing backslash (`/`) for the `Authority` as this is a fairly common reason for tokens not verifying correctly.

-Next it will seem as though the JWT middleware configuration above is insecure since the signature is not explicitly verified anywhere.
+Next, it will seem as though the JWT middleware configuration above is insecure since the signature is not explicitly verified anywhere.
 This is however not true, as the JWT middleware will go to the `/.well-known/openid-configuration` endpoint at the URL specified in the `Authority` property to discover the JSON Web Key Set (JWK) document.
 It will then download the JSON Web Key which is used to subsequently verify the token.

 This can be confirmed by looking and the Fiddler trace in the screenshot below: